awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 A *percentile* indicates the relative standing of a value in a dataset\.
 For example, the 95th percentile means that 95 percent of the data is lower than this value and 5 percent of the data is higher than this value\.
 Percentiles help you get a better understanding of the distribution of your metric data\.

 Percentiles are often used to isolate anomalies\.
-In a typical distribution, 95 percent of the data is within two standard deviations from the mean and 99\.7 percent of the data is within three standard deviations from the mean\.
+In a normal distribution, 95 percent of the data is within two standard deviations from the mean and 99\.7 percent of the data is within three standard deviations from the mean\.
 Any data that falls outside three standard deviations is often considered to be an anomaly because it differs so greatly from the average value\.
 For example, suppose that you are monitoring the CPU utilization of your EC2 instances to ensure that your customers have a good experience\.
 If you monitor the average, this can hide anomalies\.
 If you monitor the maximum, a single anomaly can skew the results\.
 Using percentiles, you can monitor the 95th percentile of CPU utilization to check for instances with an unusually heavy load\.

 Some CloudWatch metrics support percentiles as a statistic\.
 For these metrics, you can monitor your system and applications using percentiles as you would when using the other CloudWatch statistics \(Average, Minimum, Maximum, and Sum\)\.
 For example, when you create an alarm, you can use percentiles as the statistical function\.
-You can specify the percentile with up to two decimal places \(for example, p95\.45\)\.
+You can specify the percentile with up to ten decimal places \(for example, p95\.0123456789\)\.

 Percentile statistics are available for custom metrics as long as you publish the raw, unsummarized data points for your custom metric\.
 Percentile statistics are not available for metrics when any of the metric values are negative numbers\.